Deducteam/Dedukti/web/manual_v2_5.md

     [ n, v1, m, e, v2, x ] append x (cons n e v1) m v2 --> cons (plus n m) e (append n v1 m v2).

-`Dedukti` will also accept this rule, even if the left-hand side is not well-typed, because it is able to detect that, because of typing constraints, `x` can only be instantiated by a term of the for `succ n`.
+`Dedukti` will also accept this rule, even if the left-hand side is not well-typed, because it is able to detect that, because of typing constraints, `x` can only be instantiated by a term of the form `succ n`.

 For the same reason, it is not necessary to check that the first argument of `append` is `zero` for the first rule: